We have a busy schedule for each day of our tour so you won’t have time to get bored!

 Finally it’s time for the most spectacular and exciting event.
 We arrive at the viewing site situated at the closest safe distance from the launchpad.
 You will hear the countdown and then hear the thruster roaring and feel the ground trembling under your feet.
 In 528 seconds Soyuz enters the orbit and only then the specialists congratulate each other on successful launch.

-This is a preliminary tour program for night launch.
 Time and order of visiting Baikonur facilities can be changed due to specificity and technical features of the complex.
 Besides, the duration of the program depends on the date and time of the rocket launch, so each program is always adjusted for the particular launch (sometimes we have 6-days program instead of 5-days one).

 Contact our specialists to learn more.